 The construction of $G$ and the Schnyder wood $S$ is in several steps.
-The first step is to define a coloring of the edges of $T^*$.
-Let $T$ be colored with $r,g,b$ such that on the outer face these colors appear clockwise in the given order.
+Consider a 3-coloring of $T$ with colors $r,g,b$, such that on the outer triangle these colors appear clockwise in the given order.
 Note that this implies that all white triangles see $r,g,b$ in clockwise order and all black triangles see $r,g,b$ in counterclockwise order.
-The coloring of $T$ induces a $3$-coloring of the edges: for edge $e=v,v'$ use the unique color which is not used for $v$ and $v'$.
-This edge coloring of $T$ can be copied to the dual edges.
-This yields an edge coloring of $T^*$ such that each vertex in $U'$ is incident to edges of colors $r,g,b$ in clockwise order.
+The coloring of $T$ induces a 3-coloring of the edges: for edge $e=v,v'$ use the unique color which is not used for $v$ and $v'$.
+This edge-coloring of $T$ can be copied to the dual edges.
+This yields an edge-coloring of $T^*$ such that each vertex in $U'$ is incident to edges of colors $r,g,b$ in clockwise order.
 Delete $v_\infty$ from $T^*$ but keep the edges incident to $v_\infty$ as half edges at their other endpoint, we denote the obtained graph as $T^*_\infty$.
 The neighbors of~$v_\infty$ are the special vertices $a_r,a_g,a_b$ for the Schnyder wood.

 Next we introduce some new edges.
-For every $u\in U^\circ$ which is adjacent to only one vertex $v$ of $U'_w$ we identify the unique face $f$ which is adjacent to $u$ but not to $v$.
+For every black vertex $u\in U^\circ$ which is adjacent to only one vertex white vertex $v$ of $U'_w$ we identify the unique face $f$ which is adjacent to $u$ but not to $v$.
 Connect $u$ to a vertex $v'$ on the boundary of $f$ which belongs to $U'_w$.
 Note that the edge $uv'$ is intersected by a cycle from $\CC$ and that both faces obtained by cutting $f$ via $u,v'$ contain the vertex $v' \in U'_w$.
 This shows that we can add edges to all vertices of $U^\circ$ which are adjacent to only one vertex in $U'_w$ without introducing crossings.
 The color of $vu$ is copied to the new edge $uv'$. \cref{fig:exa-pdSW} exemplifies the coloring of $T^*_\infty$ together with the additional edges.

-\calc_figscale{30}
+\calc_figscale{21}